cypress-io/cypress-documentation/content/guides/getting-started/quickstart-react.md

 ## Configuring Component Testing

-Whenever you run Cypress for the first time in a project, the app will prompt you to set up either E2E testing or Component Testing.
+Whenever you run Cypress for the first time in a project, the app will prompt you to set up either E2E Testing or Component Testing.
 Choose Component Testing and step through the configuration wizard.

 The Cypress Launchpad will detect your framework and generate all the necessary